 As an author, I write speculative fiction (Southern Gothic and Fantasy) and am represented by the wonderful Christa Heschke at McIntosh & Otis Literary!

 This is my second Pitch Wars rodeo, and last year, I had the pleasure and privilege of mentoring the FABULOUS Tomi Adeyemi and her game-changing YA fantasy CHILDREN OF BLOOD AND BONE!
 Her manuscript went on to garner 33 (!) requests in Pitch Wars, and well…it did pretty well after that too 😉 (See: 7-figue book and movie deal announcement!)

 (Also, Tomi is mentoring in Pitch Wars this year, too, and if you don’t check out her bio, I’m not sure what you’re doing with your life!)

 Supposedly, the human body is 75% water.
 But I’m 50% coffee and 50% craft beer.

 Lorelei Gilmore taught me everything I know…except when it comes to sports.
 I’m a huge sports fan.
 Even though I grew up in Atlanta, my family is nothing but cheeseheads.
 Go Pack!
-I also love college basketball, and in my non-writing life, I’m lucky enough to work as a producer for the Badger Sports Report, the football and basketball coach’s television show for the University of Wisconsin-Madison.
-On Wisconsin!
+I also love college basketball, and in my previous life, I worked as a producer for the Badger Sports Report, the football and basketball coaches’ television show for the University of Wisconsin-Madison.